TaifMohamedAmine/Multi-Agent-Reinforcement-Learing-system/README.md

 # Multi-Agent Reinforcement Learning System

-This repository contains an implementation of the Independent Q Learning (IQL) and Joint Action Learning (JAL) and the Value Iteration (VI) algorithms.
+This repository contains an implementation of the Independent Q Learning (IQL) and Joint Action Learning (JAL).
 These algorithms are used in a project where agents are trained to form a given shape based on an input image.

 ## Project Overview